Message for Albert: Lyrics and Composition

-Collapse of EMI Records and Aftermath
+Collapse of EMI Records and aftermath

 Message for Albert was released in March 1997.
 In June 1997, EMI Records closed its American division.
 No singles were released from the album, although "Bella's Birthday Cake" was featured in several indie compilation albums from 1996-1998.
+In the immediate aftermath of EMI America's collapse, Ondrasik tried to have the album re-released through Capitol Records or Virgin Records, but was not successful.
+Only after the success of America Town did Capitol re-release Message for Albert.

-Two songs from the album, "Love Song" and "The Last Great American," were re-recorded and included on Five for Fighting's 2000 album America Town.
+Two songs from Message, "Love Song" and "The Last Great American," were re-recorded and included on Five for Fighting's 2000 album America Town.
 "Bella's Birthday Cake" was also featured in 2011's The Very Best of Five for Fighting compilation, the only song from Message to be included.

+In the 2010s and onward, Ondrasik frequently performed songs from Message for Albert in his string quartet and orchestral shows, such as "Ocean" and "White Picket Fence".
+For Ondrasik's rock-based shows, "Bella's Birthday Cake" was used as the opening song during Five for Fighting's 2022 summer tour.

-Critical Reception
+Critical reception

 AllMusic compared the sounds of Five for Fighting's debut to Billy Joel, Ben Folds, and Steely Dan, calling Message for Albert "intelligent and well-crafted."
 The review praised Ondrasik's "uncanny ability to take beautiful melodies like the simple piano phrasing of 'Day By Day' and weave them into stunning, multi-layered vocal arrangements replete with gorgeous string crescendos, each playing off each other like a well-oiled machine...a promising debut that sadly lost its shot when EMI spontaneously combusted after the record's release."